1989 World Series: Game 4

-At the time, October 28 was the latest end date ever for a World Series, even though the series only lasted the minimum four games.
-(The 1981 Series, which went six games, had also ended on October 28.
-This record was tied again in 1995, and has since been surpassed several times, beginning with the terrorism-delayed 2001 Series, which ran from October 27 through November 4.
-The World Series now regularly concludes at the end of October or beginning of November due to the addition of the Division Series and Wild Card Games to the postseason.)
 After Nell Carter sang the National Anthem, Willie Mays (who was initially scheduled to throw out the first pitch on October 17 and was about to be interviewed by ABC's Joe Morgan when the earthquake hit) threw out the ceremonial first pitch.

 The A's led from the first batter of the game on as Rickey Henderson's home run set the tone.
 Kevin Mitchell's homer would bring the Giants closer as they cut an 8–0 deficit to 8–6 in two innings.
 But it would prove to be too little too late for San Francisco as they would lose 9–6.

 This was also Candlestick Park's final World Series game.
 The Giants' four subsequent National League pennants have come since their move to Oracle Park, in 2002, 2010, 2012 and 2014 (with the last three appearances also ending in World Series championships).

 Out of respect for the Loma Prieta earthquake victims, the Oakland Athletics chose not to celebrate their World Series victory with champagne, as is normally customary for the winning team in the World Series.